aurelien-robineau/IUTInfoAix-Sokoban/README.md

 # Sokoban
-Sokoban fait pour un TP Javascript
+Sokoban game made in Javascript as an exercice for IUT Informatique d'Aix.